plrang/SS-Siteboost/README.md

 Use it with the Greasemonkey add-on for Firefox.
 FF, Chrome and other extensions, as they were available with 0.29b are not ready yet.

+Some features don't work.
+Main Live Stats panel should work, also Referrals and Total Stats.
+Because it's an early phase of the revival process, you should be aware that some figures in stats may not be correct, ALTHOUGH I haven't noticed such behavior.

 **** DISCLAIMER ****
 EARLY TEST VERSION!